Step 27 – Deceased Estate Administration Guide

 Overview

-As the Executor, Administrator or Next of Kin you will most likely make a Grant of Probate application or Letters of Administration application.
-In Australia, deceased estate probate is issued by the relevant Supreme Court and confirms the death, the validity of a Will (if one was in place) and formalises who acts as the Executor or Administrator to manage, administer and finalise the deceased estate for distribution.
+As the Executor or Administrator, you will most likely be applying for a Grant of Probate or Letters of Administration.
+In Australia, Deceased Estate Probate is issued by the relevant Supreme Court and confirms the death, the validity of a Will (if one was in place) and formalises who will act as the Executor or Administrator to manage, administer and finalise the Deceased Estate for distribution.
 This means that bank accounts, property, tax and other obligations can be dealt with and claimed on behalf of the estate.
-The Grant of Probate or Letters of Administration will be requested by each Organisation who releases the funds and makes a transfer (e.g. Title Office, Bank, Insurance, Superannuation, Aged Care Home etc.).
+The Grant of Probate or Letters of Administration will be requested by each organisation that releases funds and makes a transfer (e.g., title office, bank, insurance, superannuation, aged care home etc.).

 This step will help you:- determine which type of application you need for your situation;